cesonha/televisioner/README.md

 #### UI
 ##### Improvements
+If I had more time I would work to better preserve state while user navigates between the tabs and screens of the app.
+I'm not satisfied with the loading time and I'd probably try some caching for the retrofit calls to further optimize the UX.
+The search bar was not my favorite part but I thought it was good to implement for showing some different types of views.
+I really enjoyed doing the series details screen and favorite button/list, I think it turned out really good.

+#### Tests
+I didn't have the time for implementing some unit tests, I started them with little time left but had some minor issues with coroutines and live data testing boilerplate/setup, but I'm pretty sure injecting the dispatchers and having the dependency injection working as it is as well as the codebase was layered, the tests would be really nice to implement :)

 #### Other

 ##### Git/CI
 Since I was working by myself and I didn't have much time, I started the repository but didn't follow good commit/PR practices, but I enjoy having small-medium PRs with context and commits following the Karma commit style (http://karma-runner.github.io/6.3/dev/git-commit-msg.html) or similar, with a trunk based development even though I have no problems with git flow.
 I've used GitHub private repo and and for the CI I've decided to use Bitrise just to demonstrante a simple continuous integration pipeline with a trigger for PRs merging into main where the app is built and the linter and unit tests run.
 I've also configured a git hook for the repo to avoid commits that do not follow the style.

+#### Libs used
+Just in case you guys need a faster version of the technologies/dependencies and libs that I've used:
+- Jetpack Navigation to coordinate tabs and screens
+- LiveData to save data in ViewModels
+- Room for persisting the favorite series data
+- Retrofit for Http requests to the Tv Maze Api
+- Coroutines for async calls
+- Hilt for dependency injection
+- Picasso for image loading and automatic cache